The NBME updated the Free 120 Step 1 questions on June 6th, 2022. Below are explanations for every question in Blocks 1-3.

 - E- This patient has congestive heart failure insufficiently treated with an ACE inhibitor.
 Because of continued symptomatology, her physician adds a potassium sparing diuretic (e.g., spironolactone, eplerenone, triamterene, amiloride).
 These agents work within the late distal convoluted tubule and collecting tubule, leading to decreased sodium reabsorption and potassium excretion.
 This patient was most likely prescribed spironolactone as it has been shown to reduce mortality in heart failure with reduced ejection fraction.
 Amiloride and triamterene are more commonly co-prescribed with thiazide diuretics to maintain a normal potassium level.
 Eplerenone is rarely used as an initial agent.

 2. D- Development of the aorticopulmonary septum requires proper neural crest cell migration.
 In a state of genetic modification leading to lack of cardiac neural crest cell development, this can not take place.
 This animal model is most likely to develop persistent truncus arteriosus due to a lack of neural crest cells and subsequent lack of septum formation.
 A commonly mistaken cardiac defect is transposition of the great vessels which results from improper spiraling of the aorticopulmonary septum, leaving the right ventricle empting into the aorta and the left ventricle into the pulmonary artery.
 This occurs after proper neural crest cell migration and septum formation have occurred.
 It is associated with infants born to diabetic mothers and DiGeorge syndrome.
+For additional information check out MedSchool Bootcamp's video on the Truncus Arteriosus.

 3. E- This patient is undergoing an outpatient laparoscopic cholecystectomy.
 This procedures requires the visualization of the cystic artery within the hepatocystic triangle (triangle of Calot) created by the cystic duct laterally, the common hepatic duct medially, and the liver edge superiorly.
 This is of great importance as the triangle is the most common location for the course of the cystic artery.
 The cystic artery is a terminal branch of the right hepatic artery, branching off at the proximal end immediately after division of the proper hepatic artery into its right and left branches (C).
 (D) The right gastric artery is the first branch of the common hepatic artery, supplying the inferior portion of the lesser curvature of the stomach.
 (A) The gastroduodenal artery is a terminal branch of the common hepatic artery that supplies the gastric pyloris, proximal duodenum, and head of the pancreas.
 (B) The left gastric artery is one of the three branches of the celiac trunk.
 It supplies the superior portion of the lesser curvature of the stomach.
+For additional information check out MedSchool Bootcamp's video on GI Blood Supply.

 4. C- This patient presents with 2 weeks of a generalized prodromal symptom complex, including fever, exudative pharyngitis, tachycardia, hypotension, diffuse lymphadenopathy, anemia, leukopenia, and thrombocytopenia in the absence of definitive lab testing.
 This symptom complex is consistent with a diagnosis of primary HIV infection, which commonly presents with a mononucleosis-like syndrome (e.g., fever, fatigue, myalgia, headache, generalized lymphadenopathy, oropharyngeal symptoms).
 (A) This is unlikely to be EBV as a heterophile antibody test was negative.
 (B) Patients with gonococcal pharyngitis are likely to present with sore throat, pharyngeal exudates, and cervical lymphadenitis consistent with localized infection.
 Diffuse lymphadenopathy is less likely.
 (D) Lymphogranuloma venereum (LGV) is caused by serotypes L1-L3 of Chlamydia trachomatis.
 It is most common in tropical countries, with increasing incidence in men who have sexual contact with men.
 Primary infection results in the formation of small, painless genital ulcerations that heal spontaneously.
 This is following by painful inguinal adenopathy with abscess formation and systemic toxicity.
 (E) Streptococcal pharyngitis is unlikely to cause cytopenias to this degree and is likely to resolve spontaneously in 2-5 days even if untreated.

 5. D- This patient has developed focal neurologic deficits in the context of rheumatic mitral valve disease and likely related atrial fibrillation.
 Her deficitis include right-sided weakness, Broca’s aphasia (inability to speak), right lower facial weakness, and dysphagia.
 This is most likely due to thromboembolic stroke involving the left middle cerebral artery from atrial fibrillation, affecting the motor and sensory cortices as well as Broca’s area within the inferior frontal gyrus.
+For additional information check out MedSchool Bootcamp's video on Types of Strokes.

 6. A- This patient presents to his primary care physician with difficulty with his omeprazole working for his gastroesophageal reflux around the holiday season.
 This level of specificity in lack of drug efficacy is unusual.
 After further assessment the patient brags about his increased food and alcohol intake during the holidays.
 The most appropriate response would be to inquire about the severity and quantity of this increase.
 This type of bingeing behavior is likely worsening his reflux to the point to where his medication cannot work.
 He is also at risk of medication:alcohol interactions.
 Alcohol can lead to lower esophageal sphincter (LES) relaxation and worsening of reflux.
 Increased gastric distention from overeating can also increase intragastric pressure, forcing the LES open and causing reflux.
 (B, C, D, E) While these may be needed, it most appropriate for the physician to explore the degree of this patient’s increased intake prior to changing medical management.